mon231/com.rel.mujde/README.md

 ## Code Classes

 ### Fragments
+HomeFragment: shows home screen from navbar, the first fragment of the main activity
 ScriptsFragment: show the scripts page from navbar. let the user watch existing scripts, create new, edit, delete, ...
-HomeFragment: shows home screen from navbar, the first fragment of the main activity, let's user set remote-repository addr
 AppsFragment: show list of apps. when app is selected, creates the ScriptSelectionActivity for chosen app (via intent's extra)

 ### Services